Optimizing distortion riskmetrics with distributional uncertainty: Distortion riskmetrics with distributional uncertainty

-Note that we do not make any modification at the points $0$ and $1$ which are excluded from $J_h$, even if $h$ has a jump at these points.
-The functions $h$ and $\hat h$ and the set $J_h$ are illustrated in Figure \ref{fig:hat-h}.

 While in general $\rho_h$ and $\rho_{\hat h}$ are different functionals, one has $\rho_h(Y) = \rho_{\hat h}(Y)$ for any random variable $Y$ with continuous quantile function; see Lemma 1 of \cite{WWW20}.
 Moreover, $h^*=(\hat h)^*\ge \hat h \ge h$ and the four functions are all equal if $h$ is concave.
-Proposition \ref{lem:extension} may be of independent interest, and its proof is in Appendix \ref{appen:thm1_general}.
+Below, we provide a new result on convex envelopes of distortion functions $h$ that are not necessarily monotone or continuous, which may be of independent interest.

 \begin{proposition} For any $h\in\H$, we have $h^*=(\hat h)^*$ and the set $\{t\in [0,1]: \hat{h}(t)\ne h^*(t)\}$ is the union of some disjoint open intervals.
 Moreover, $h^*$ is linear on each of the above intervals. \end{proposition}